 The Vanderbilt Law Review publishes six times a year (January, March, April, May, October, and November).
 We have two selection cycles (spring and fall) per year.
 During a selection cycle, we accept submissions on a rolling basis.
 We do not accept submissions solely authored by law school students.

-Submissions for our journal are currently closed.
 Please follow the link immediately below to visit our Scholastica page.
+The Scholastica page contains the most up to date information about submission windows.

 How to Submit